 Youth ages 14-18 with financial need can start saving early for college by in the Youth on Course Caddie Program.
-Participants earn $50 per round plus $500 into a college scholarship fund after every ten loops ($50 per loop).
+Exact funding for 2022 is to be determined.

-Open to all Youth on Course members (ages 14-18), which includes members of the Kentucky PGA Junior Tour and The First Tee of Louisville.
+Open to all Youth on Course members (ages 14-18), which includes members of the Kentucky PGA Junior Tour First Tee - Louisville.
 Any interested junior golfer must fill out the online application and complete a short questionnaire.
 Following the application process, the junior golfer must attend an orientation session where they will be taught guidelines on being a caddie, how to use the CaddieNow app, and policies for the different courses.
 They will also be evaluated on their abilities and knowledge.

-Members that become certified will then be available to caddie at any of the participating sites: Big Spring Country Club, Big Spring Country Club - Harmony Landing Course, Hurstbourne Country Club, and Keene Trace Golf Club.
+Members that become certified will then be available to caddie at any of the participating sites: Big Spring Country Club, Big Spring Country Club - Harmony Landing Course and Hurstbourne Country Club.

 Restrictions: YOC members may not caddie at a participating club if they are also a member at that club.